 - A number of subjects include a requirement for the development of project work for either internal or external assessment, for example; Visual Arts, Drama, Design and Technology, Community and Family Studies, Industrial Technology and Society and Culture.
-Projects developed for assessment in one subject are not to be used either in full or in part for assessment in any other subject. - You may not include any more than 6 units of the following Science courses: Biology, Chemistry, Physics and Investigating Science in meeting the 12 Year 11 or 10 Year 12 units. - Students are required to study either Studies of Religion 1 or Studies in Catholic Thought. - Successful completion of the Studies of Religion 1 Course will contribute to the Higher School Certificate and may be used to determine the Australian Tertiary Admission Rank (ATAR). - Successful completion of the Studies in Catholic Thought Course will be counted towards the Higher School Certificate but cannot be used to determine the ATAR.
+Projects developed for assessment in one subject are not to be used either in full or in part for assessment in any other subject. - You may not include any more than 6 units of the following Science courses: Biology, Chemistry, Physics and Investigating Science in meeting the Year 11 or Year 12 pattern of study requirements. - Students are required to study either Studies of Religion 1 or Faith in Action.
+It is highly recommended students wanting an ATAR study the SOR 1 course. - Successful completion of the Studies of Religion 1 Course will contribute to the Higher School Certificate and may be used to determine the Australian Tertiary Admission Rank (ATAR). - Successful completion of the Faith in Action Course will be counted towards the Higher School Certificate but cannot be used to determine the ATAR